 Maintaining Bowel Health: The main source of toxicity in the body is through the bowels.
 This is especially true for people who suffer with irritable bowel syndrome, Crohn's Disease and Leaky Gut Syndrome .

-A Serrapeptase Supplement: Serrapeptase is a dynamic enzyme that has the ability to digest protein.
+A Serrapeptase Supplement: Serrapeptase is a dynamic enzyme that has the ability to help support a healthy inflammatory response.

 A combination of avoiding foods that irritate your body, adding antioxidant superfoods to your diet, and proper rest will help you over time.
 It is important to keep note of how your body reacts to what you put into it.
 Not every person is going to react the same way to all foods.